ssvassiliev/Basics_of_Computers/_episodes/04-Using_computer.md

 - "About" section

 MAC:
-- Apple -> About this MAC, click "More info" if needed
+- Apple -> About this MAC, click "More info" -> "System report" -> "Hardware" if needed

 ### 28. File extensions.
 A file extension is a suffix added to the name of a file to indicate what type of data is stored in the file.
 A file extension comes after the period in a filename and is typically made up of three or four characters, however there is no strict convention about the length of file extension.
 They can be as short as one character (.c, .m, .f).
 3-4 character extensions are simply convenient.
 They are not too long, easy to recognize and remember.
 At the same time they permit to describe a variety of data types such as txt, doc, png, pdf, csv etc. A filename can include multiple periods.
 In most cases, the extension includes only the characters after the final period.